xuansontrinh/BooleanSerializer/README.md

 ```
 This function has the time complexity O(2^x) and space complexity O(x) where x is the positive integer parameter of the function.
 This is due to the fact that this function solves the same sub-problems many times.

-There are two ways to properly deal with this problem.
+There are three ways to properly deal with this problem.
 One is to use memoization, i.e. to store the results of the sub-problems for saving processing time => O(x) time and space complexity.
 Another way is to suppress the two sub-problems into one because they are the same:

 ```scala
 def warmupFunImproved(x: Int): Int = {